TasCL/CircularDDM/README.md

 CircularDDM implements circular drift-diffusion model, using Armadillo C++.
 MATLAB callable functions reside in inst/matlab folder.
 Currently, we provide only Linux binary (mexa64 files compiled by g++ 5.4.0).
-If the supporting libraries, GNU gsl and armadillo C++ (requiring LAPACK and BLAS) are installed, one should be able to compile the source codes in other systems, such as Windows (mexw64 files) and OS X (mexmaci64 files).
+If the libraries, GNU gsl and armadillo C++ (requiring LAPACK and BLAS), are installed, one should be able to compile the source codes in other systems, such as Windows (mexw64 files) and OS X (mexmaci64 files).